-Most companies also have a controller who takes the CFO's strategy and determines what kind of software the company will need, what kind of reports, how to comply with the bank and investors — questions that make the financial strategy work.
+The next thing they do is to apply “Controller Thinking” by saying, okay, we know where we’re going financially.
+Now what kind of software do we need, what kind of reports, how do we comply with our bank and investors — questions that make the financial strategy work.
 Then they hire people for payroll, receivables and so on.

 Here’s a simple example.
 Let’s say your corporate strategy is to generate $40 million in revenue this year.
 A revenue strategy might say you need $45 million because Murphy always shows up.
 A CRO also needs to articulate a clear vision of that $45 million strategy, including the markets and niches to strategically dominate and the particular offers to sell into those niches.